Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Proofs

+where and where $S$ is the expected Euclidean norm of a random data point $\x_n$ drawn from the distribution of training samples.

-To apply the results of~\citet[Section 1.2.3]{Nesterov}, it remains to verify that our learning rate is constant for the first $T$ iterations with step size $1/\operatorname{Lip}(\mathcal{R}_{\mathcal{S}})$.
-We must pick $C_W$ and $C_B$ in~GD LR Decay Conditions~\ref{GradCons} large enough (which can be done since $T$ is finite) such that for $t=1,\dots,T$ we have
+To apply the results of \citet[Section 1.2.3]{Nesterov}, it remains to verify that our learning rate is constant for the first $T$ iterations with step size $1 / \Lip(\riskE)$.
+We must pick $C_{W^{[1]}}, \ldots, C_{W^{[M]}}$ in the GD LR Decay Conditions~\ref{gdcons:grad} large enough (which can be done since $T$ is finite) such that for each $t = 1,\ldots, T$, we have Therefore, for $t = 1, \ldots, T$ and $m= 1, \ldots, M$, the learning rate constraints in Equation~\eqref{eqn:combined_lr_requirements} simplify to